Aklan's 2nd congressional district

 Aklan's 2nd congressional district is one of the two congressional districts of the Philippines in the province of Aklan.
 It has been represented in the House of Representatives of the Philippines since 2019.
 The district consists of the municipalities of Buruanga, Ibajay, Lezo, Makato, Malay, Malinao, Nabas, Numancia, and Tangalan.
-It is currently represented in the 18th Congress by Teodorico Haresco Jr. of the Nacionalista Party (NP), who has represented the district since its creation.
+It is currently represented in the 20th Congress by Florencio Miraflores of the Nationalist People's Coalition (NPC).